bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Light Rain and Breezy
+- Rain and Breezy
-- 36% humidity
+- 52% humidity
 - 21 mph wind
-- 49% cloud cover
+- 52% cloud cover
-- 74 AQI 🟨
+- 65 AQI 🟨
 - 0.04 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours